 You’ll have to talk with your Medicare Advantage insurance provider or insurance agent to go over your plan and ensure you have coverage before requesting certain services.
 But most beneficiaries with a Medicare Advantage plan might find it easier and less expensive to take advantage of telehealth services now.

 Do Medicare Supplement Plans Cover Telemedicine?

-If you are supplementing your Original Medicare coverage with a Medicare Supplement (Medigap) Plan, your Medicare Part B benefits will take care of your telehealth and telemedicine needs first.
+If you supplement your Original Medicare coverage with a Medicare Supplement (Medigap) Plan, your Medicare Part B benefits will take care of your telehealth and telemedicine needs first.
 Beyond that, your Medigap plan will only help pay for costs if you have the type of plan which helps cover costs for Medicare Part B cost-sharing and/or your Medicare Part B deductible.

 Be Mindful of Telehealth/Telemedicine Fraud

-But the scammers may end up billing Medicare for treatment, services, and drugs but you did not request or need — saddling you with potentially thousands of dollars in out-of-pocket costs that you knew nothing about.
+But the scammers may end up billing Medicare for treatment, services, and drugs that you did not request or need — saddling you with potentially thousands of dollars in out-of-pocket costs that you knew nothing about.

 If you suspect you’ve received contact or been taken advantage of by one of these fraudulent outfits, call 1-800-MEDICARE and report this criminal activity.

 Is Medicare telehealth permanent?